aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 ## Introduction

-You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated.
+You don't need to worry about installing Tatin if you use version 19.0 of Dyalog: In 19.0 Tatin just needs to be activated with the `]activate` user command.

 In 18.0 and 18.2 you need to install Tatin yourself.